TonyApuzzo/hassos/Documentation/boards/raspberrypi.md

 ## Tweaks

+### Bluetooth
-If you don't need bluetooth, disabled it with add `dtoverlay=pi3-disable-bt` into `config.txt`.
+If you don't need bluetooth, disable it by adding `dtoverlay=pi3-disable-bt` into `config.txt`.

+### GPU Memory

+The minimum GPU/CPU RAM split can be set by adding `gpu_mem=32` into `config.txt`.
+This will gain 32 MiB RAM for HASSOS.
+If gpu_mem is too low (e.g., 16) then the RPi will fail to boot and the green ACT LED will flash 4 times in a never ending loop.
+In order to use the Raspberry Pi Camera, set `gpu_mem=128`.

 [config]: ../configuration.md#automatic